el-gringo/RxPaired/README.md

-This will just start a server listening for logs and make the client script (usage described below) directly accessible, either through an URL or by copy-pasting the file (when copy-pasting, don't pay attention to its `FORCED_TOKEN` variable, this is only needed when running with an inspector).
+This will just start a server listening for logs and make the client script (usage described below) directly accessible, either through an URL or by copy-pasting the file.

+_Note: when copy-pasting, don't pay attention to the `FORCED_TOKEN` variable found inside this script, this is only needed when running with an inspector._

 ### Step 1 (alternate): Running the full package, with a remote inspector